-2.1 A Web-based Futures Exchange System
+2.1 A Web-based Futures Exchange Platform

 Prediction market[6, 7] is a market designed to run for the primary purpose of mining and aggregating information scattered among traders.
-The aggregation of the information will therefore be reflected in the form of market prices so as to make predictions about specific future events.
-From the concept of prediction market, we design a system which allows the registers to trade the political futures contracts on web and enable us to monitor the transactions among the traders[8, 9, 10].
-Although we use the virtual money for the trading, the principles and operation of our system follow those of major financial exchanges in the real world.
-Our system works as a web-based server which runs for 24 hours a day until we shut it down on the day of liquidation.
+The aggregation of the information will therefore be reflected in the form of market prices so as to make predictions about the outcomes of some specific events.
+From the concept of prediction market, we design a platform which allows the registers to trade the political futures contracts on web and enable us to monitor the transactions among the traders[8, 9, 10].
+Although we use the virtual money for the trading, the principles and operation of our platform follow those of major financial exchanges in the real world.
+Our platform works as a Web-based server which runs for 24 hours a day until we shut it down on the day of liquidation.
 Any web browser can participate in the trading by on line registration.
 An account with the user-provided login name is created for the participant after registration.
 An initial amount of (virtual) money is deposited by the server to the newly created account.
 The initial wealth for each participant is the same.
 The demographics about all the registers to date is also updated.
 The process takes place on the server automatically and a trader can start trading almost immediately after successful registration.
 The demography, price fluctuation and accumulated volumes plots are open to any Web surfer irrespective of her registration or not.
 However, only registered users can trade upon login.

 Once the user login onto the server, he can buy bundles of contracts from the server for a guaranteed price per bundle or buy the futures contracts from the market directly.
-In our system, a given political futures contract is associated with the liquidation price which equals the percentage of votes that a candidate gets on the day of election.
+In our platform, a given political futures contract is associated with the liquidation price which equals the percentage of votes that a candidate gets on the day of election.
 A bundle, by design, consists of futures contracts for each candidate in the race as well as for all the invalid casts.
 After the election, all the futures contracts in the account should be liquidated.
 The bundle price of 100 is fair since neither the user nor our server loses.
-Transactions are free in our system and no further service fees will be charged.
+Transactions are free in our platform and no further service fees will be charged.
 Users can place market or limit orders to buy or sell futures contracts.
-Our system then stores and sorts the submitted bid (ask) orders in a bid (ask) queue and matches counterpart orders which are compatible with each other's price limits.
+Our platform then stores and sorts the submitted bid (ask) orders in a bid (ask) queue and matches counterpart orders which are compatible with each other's price limits.
 If no matches are met, limit orders stay in the queue and wait for further matches with new orders.
 These limit orders would either expire or be canceled by users before the matches.
 Market orders do not stay if no matches are found.
-Order matching is via the process of continuous double auction (CDA) which realizes price formation by the law of supply and demand while maximizing transaction volumes.
-In brief, it materializes the concept that excessive buying/selling drives up/down prices.
-It is the price discovery system widely used by exchange markets in the world, including New York Stock Exchange, Tokyo Stock Exchange, SBF - Bourse de Paris, and the Stock Exchange of Hong Kong.
+Order matching is via the process of continuous double auction (CDA) which is the price discovery mechanism widely used by exchange markets in the world, including New York Stock Exchange, Tokyo Stock Exchange, SBF-Bourse de Paris, and the Stock Exchange of Hong Kong.